AED Compliance

 League & Referee Policy

-As recommended by ENYYSA: “All leagues, clubs, and teams must have an appropriate number of AEDs on-site for tournaments, games, practices, and training sessions.
-Failure to comply may result in game cancellation, forfeiture, or other penalties.
+“All leagues, clubs, and teams must have an appropriate number of AEDs on-site for tournaments, games, practices, and training sessions.
+Failure to comply will result in game cancellation, forfeiture, or other penalties.
 Teams must notify the referee before the game starts if an AED is not available and ensure that it is documented in the official referee report.”

 Get Compliant